-Building awareness of the Oneness and value of all living things through animal rescue and wildlife conservation.
+Building awareness of the Oneness and value of all living things through kitten rescue and our natural forest.

 The Root of it All